-This is a survey course, seeking to provide a brief overview of three topics, in three sections.
-The first section will outline the major problem domains in cognitive science that are relevant to education, and the experimental methods used.
-Some theoretical issues will be discussed, but in the context of the problem domains.
-The second section will provide a summary outline of experimental and theoretical work in cognitive development, but focusing on topics related to education.
-The third sections will provide a historical overview of the main theories of learning.
+This is a survey course, seeking to provide a brief overview of three topics.
+First, a historical overview of the main theories of learning is provided.
+Secondly, it will provide a summary outline of experimental and theoretical work in cognitive development, focusing on topics related to education.
+Finally, the learning sciences approach to education is examined in detail.

-Learning Objectives: The course seeks to provide a guide to navigate the rich and complex literature in cognitive science, developmental psychology and learning.
+Learning Objectives: The course seeks to establish basic concepts that will help the student in understanding how the rich and complex literature in developmental psychology and learning sciences relate to education.
 A second objective is developing the skills to ask critical questions about this research, particularly its application/relevance to education.
-A final objective will be gaining familiarity with the empirical methods, data analysis approaches, and argument structures used in the study of cognition, development and learning.
-The class discussion will seek to connect the course topics with issues in education.
+A final objective will be gaining familiarity with some of the empirical methods, data analysis approaches, and argument structures used in the study of cognition, development and learning.